 Before You Go

 Make sure you have the proper documents.
 Passports are a must and some cruises may even require a specialty Visa.
+Since Covid, you may also need proof of vaccine and a recent negative Antigen test.
 Your travel agent or a cruise line representative will provide you with specific information.

 Purchase travel insurance.
 We never leave home without it.
 Things happen and you don’t want to be the person being air lifted off a ship in the middle of the Pacific ocean with no coverage for the expense.
 We use Trip Insurance for basic coverage and sometimes add on additional coverage based on the circumstances.
 They cover things like trip interruption, cancellation, or delays, medical emergencies, lost baggage, etc.

 The bottom line regarding cruising – set aside preconceived notions about how cruising used to be, do your homework and never, ever, call it a boat!

 endorsement of Cruise Critic is our personal opinion and not a paid advertisement